Barí people: Economy

 The Barí people's chief economic activity is the growing of Theobroma cacao, the plant from which chocolate is made.
 They export the cacao and use the proceeds to help maintain their network of schools, community centers, and health clinics, all started after large numbers of the Barí (notably the chieftain, "Bobby") converted to Christianity, which resulted in a significant cultural shift.

 Language

 The Barí speak the Barí language, part of the Chibchan language family.

+Culture

+The Barí people practices collective fatherhood, in which a child has multiple fathers.
+Each father is someone who had sex with the mother before she gave birth, with a cultural belief that all contribute to paternity.
+One man will often become the "primary" father, while the other lovers will be "secondary" fathers.
+It is proposed that this would increase survivorship among children.

 Beliefs

-Current estimates are that 70% of the Barí people are Christians.
+Current estimates are that 95% of the Barí people are Catholics.